VanceCMorgan/myPortfolio/README.md

 <li>Resume</li>
 </ul>

-<p>If you have any further question sconcerning this project feel free to email me at: vance.morgan1@mohawkcollege.ca</p>
+<p>If you have any further questions concerning this project feel free to email me at: vance.morgan1@mohawkcollege.ca</p>